Orlando Criminal Appeals Lawyer

 Appellate Panel and Oral Argument

-Appeals are decided by an appellate panel.
-Usually the appellate panel in an intermediate appellate court consists of three judges chosen randomly from the pool of available appellate judges on the courts.
+An appellate panel decides appeals.
+Usually the appellate panel in an intermediate appellate court that consists of three judges chosen randomly from the pool of available appellate judges on the courts.
 In appeals to state supreme courts and the U.S. Supreme Court, the entire court usually hears the appeal.

 Once the briefing is completed, the appellate court may hear oral arguments from the attorneys representing both sides.
 Not all cases have oral arguments, so it is important to retain an appellate attorney who is skilled in both oral and written argument.
 The time between the close of briefing and oral argument varies tremendously between different courts.
 By the time of oral argument, the judges on most appellate courts will have read the briefs and thoroughly considered the issues.